Ismet Popovac

 Following the Axis invasion of Yugoslavia in April 1941, Popovac joined the Chetnik movement of Draža Mihailović.
 Popovac was a proponent of Bosnian Muslim cooperation with the Chetniks and suggested that they recruit Muslims into their ranks.
 In October 1942, he enlisted Italian aid in fighting the communist Partisans, and later visited Prozor to discourage further bloodshed after a Chetnik massacre that took the lives of as many as 2,500 Muslim and Croat civilians.
 In early 1943, he led an attack against a Muslim village.
 Later that year, he was killed in disputed circumstances near the town of Trebinje.

 Early life

-Ismet Popovac was a physician and lawyer by profession.
-He was a Bosnian Muslim and hailed from the town of Nevesinje.
-Popovac finished medical school in Belgrade and was a vocal South Slav nationalist throughout the interwar period.
+Ismet Popovac was born in Mostar, in Austro-Hungarian occupied Bosnia and Herzegovina, on 8 December 1902.
+He graduated from the University of Belgrade's Faculty of Medicine in 1928.
+In November 1933, he became the first physician in the municipality of Srbac, in northern Bosnia, before continuing his practice in the nearby town of Gradiška.
+He was a vocal South Slav nationalist throughout the interwar period.
 Prior to the outbreak of World War II, he was the mayor of Konjic, a town in northern Herzegovina.
 He was also a member of the pro-Serb and pro-Karađorđević Muslim cultural society known as Gajret, whose members experienced persecution at the hands of non-Serbs in interwar Yugoslavia due to their political inclinations.
 Popovac is also said to have been a candidate for Vladko Maček's electoral list, but was left without a job in the state government following the creation of the Banovina of Croatia in August 1939.